 Completion of an evidence-based doctoral applied project focused on a clinical issue relevant to advanced practice nursing is required.

-The American Nurses Credentialing Center has recommended a minimum of 1,000 postbaccalaureate practicum hours for all students completing a DNP.
+The American Nurses Credentialing Center has recommended a minimum of 1,000 postbaccalaureate practicum hours for all students completing a Doctor of Nursing Practice.
 This program includes 1,125 practicum hours, exceeding the ANCC requirement.

 When approved by the student's supervisory committee and the Graduate College, this program allows up to 30 credit hours from a previously awarded master's degree to be used for this program.